CDCgov/prime-reportstream/frontend-react/README.md

 cross-env NODE_ENV=development [cmd]
 ```

-The build can then use variables like `%VITE_TITLE%` in the index.html template and `import.meta.env.VITE_TITLE` in the React code.
+The build can then use variables like `%NEXT_PUBLIC_TITLE%` in the index.html template and `process.env.NEXT_PUBLIC_TITLE` in the React code.

 ## Testing Content-Security-Policy locally